O Pioneers! (film)

-O Pioneers! is a 1992 American made-for-television drama film based on the 1913 novel of the same title by Willa Cather.
-It originally aired as a Hallmark Hall of Fame presentation on February 2, 1992, on CBS and stars Jessica Lange.
+O Pioneers! is a 1992 American drama television film produced and directed by Glenn Jordan and written by Robert W. Lenski, based on the 1913 novel of the same title by Willa Cather.
+It originally aired as a Hallmark Hall of Fame presentation on February 2, 1992 on CBS, and stars Jessica Lange.
 It was also the film debut for Anne Heche, who had a small supporting role in the film.

 Plot summary

 The film centers around a family of Swedish immigrants in Nebraska around the turn of the 20th century.
 The family's father dies and leaves the family farm to his daughter.
 She does her best to make the farm work when many others are giving up and leaving.